-XME Advice: Is It Worth Moving From Monolithic to Microservices Architecture?
+XME Advice: Is It Worth Moving From Monolithic Architecture to Microservice-Based Software?

-When it comes to digital product development or update the question of its architecture becomes crucial.
-61% of companies highlight that technical limitations from legacy architectures hinder their digital strategies, requiring a balance between both (Ernst & Young).
+When it comes to digital product development or update, its architecture issues become crucial.
+61% of companies highlighted that technical limitations from legacy architectures hinder their digital strategies, requiring a balance between both.

-This choice influences the amount of money, time and resources you put in.
-Especially when you need to integrate cutting edge technologies and products, new services for your customers into your monolith architecture landscape.
-The price for robustness becomes to high - limitations in scalability and constant growth of complexity.
+This choice influences the investment, time and resources you put in.
+Especially when cutting-edge technology, products, and a few new services you need to integrate into your client's architecture landscape.
+The price for robustness becomes too high - limitations in scalability and constant growth of complexity.
 The road to innovations becomes hard.
-One of the most popular inquiry from XME.digital clients refers to overcoming limitations of the monolithic architecture inside medium and large-scale enterprises.
+One of the most popular inquiries from XME.digital clients refers to overcoming limitations of the monolithic architecture inside medium and large-scale enterprises.

 Is there any way out?
-We say yes! software architecture design rethinking.
+We say yes!
+Monolithic code changing and software architecture design rethinking.

-In short, monolithic architecture is a traditional style of building an application as a one unite, when all the components (e.g. user interface, a server side-application, and a database) are managed and served in one place.
+Monolithic architecture is a traditional style of building an application as one unit when all the components (e.g. user interface, a server-side application, and a database) are managed and served in one place.

-It means that if there is any feature update required, it can be done by any developer accessing the same code base and make changes in the whole stack at once.
+It means that if there is any feature update required, any developer can do this by accessing the same code base and making changes in the whole stack at once.

 Example of a monolith architecture approach

-It could be an e-commerce app like Zaful (www.zaful.com), Joom (www.joom.com), Kasta (www.kasta.ua), etc aimed to authorize customers, payment, take an order, check inventory, and ship ordered products.
-It includes the next components: user interface and relevant back-end services.
+It could be an e-commerce app like Zaful, Joom, Kasta, etc., aimed to authorize customers, payment, take an order, check inventory, and ship ordered products.
+It includes the following components: user interface and relevant back-end services.

 It is built and deployed as one app for desktop, mobile, and tablet using RDBMS as a data source.

-Thus, the monolith app is considered to be simple but too slow and hard to maintain.
-This causes difficulty in business growth.
-That is the reason why Netflix (netflix.com), Amazon (amazon.com), and Google (google.com) have switched to microservices.
-If you are not ready to migrate just right now you can use microservices integration platforms like XME.digital as your middleware solution.
-This helps you to integrate new products and solutions for your customers and scale up your business with less effort.
+A monolith app is considered simple but too slow and hard to maintain.
+This causes obstacles for business growth.
+That is the reason why Netflix, Amazon, and Google have switched to microservices.
+If you are not ready to migrate just right now, you can use microservices integration platforms like XME.digital as your middleware solution.
+It will help you tie new products and solutions for your customers and scale your business with less effort.

 Microservice architecture is “... an approach to developing a single application as a suite of small services, each running in its process and communicating with lightweight mechanisms, often an HTTP resource API.”

-Let’s review why it considered being a trend in digital product development and a solution to many of the monolith disadvantages.
+Let's review why it is considered a trend in digital product development and a solution to many of the disadvantages of a monolith.

 The reasons are clear, but where to start?